apache/flink/docs/dev/linking_with_flink.md

 {% endhighlight %}

-The reason is that Flink analyzes the types that are used in a program and generates serializers and comparaters for them.
+The reason is that Flink analyzes the types that are used in a program and generates serializers and comparators for them.
 By having either of those imports you enable an implicit conversion that creates the type information for Flink operations.

 If you would rather use SBT, see [here]({{ site.baseurl }}/quickstart/scala_api_quickstart.html#sbt).